 October is Merlot Month!

-All through the month of October and beyond, we’ll be celebrating one of the world’s most popular grapes.
-You’ll see the hashtag #MerlotMe popping up on social media everywhere as more than 100 wineries celebrate with fans of this classic varietal.
-It culminates on International Merlot Day on November 7.
+For the next several weeks, we’ll be celebrating the world’s second-most planted red wine grape.
+You’ll see the hashtag #MerlotMe popping up on social media everywhere as more than 100 wineries celebrate with fans of this noble varietal.
+It all culminates with International Merlot Day on November 7.